Forest Practices and Climate Change

 Herbicide spraying

 Logging companies in BC are required to keep competitive species at bay.
 Each year about 10,000 hectares are sprayed with herbicides.
-People are becoming more concerned about the effects of glyphosate exposure and spraying of berry and medicine patches important to First Nations people.
-Please see petitions below to stop herbicide spraying of forests (Calls to Action) .
+Consequently people are becoming more concerned about the effects of glyphosate exposure and spraying of berry and medicine patches important to First Nations people.

 BC Timber Sales